Outreach Home | Members | Policies & Procedures | Contact

 The co-chairs shall determine how to share their responsibilities.

 A Co-chair may be recalled by a proposal requiring a majority vote of the committee.

 COMMITTEE INTERNAL DECISION-MAKING

-Proposals shall have a one-week discussion period followed by a three-day voting period.
-The discussion period may be extended at anytime by a minimum of three days.
+Proposals shall have a three day discussion period followed by a three-day voting period.
+The discussion period may be extended at any time by a minimum of two days.
 If all participating members agree to a consensus at the end of the discussion period, the proposal may be passed without a vote.
 The co-chairs shall conduct and verify the voting.